core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 ## CoAP NoSec Mode ## {#chap-security-considerations-nosec-mode}

 CoAP group communication, if not protected, is vulnerable to all the attacks mentioned in {{Section 11 of RFC7252}} for IP multicast.
-Moreover, if the NoSec mode is used, amplification attacks are especially feasible to perform and greatly effective in their impact {{I-D.mattsson-core-coap-attacks}}.
+Moreover, the NoSec mode is susceptible to source IP address spoofing, hence amplification attacks are especially feasible to perform and greatly effective in their impact, since a single request can result in multiple responses from multiple servers (see {{ssec-amplification}}).

 Therefore, even in case of non-sensitive and non-critical applications, it is generally NOT RECOMMENDED to use CoAP group communication in NoSec mode, also in order to prevent an easy proliferation of high-volume amplification attacks as further discussed in {{ssec-amplification}}.